stevegeek/encoded_id/README.md

 ### `alphabet`

 `alphabet`: the alphabet used in the encoded string.
-By default it uses a variation of the Crockford reduced character set (https://www.crockford.com/base32.html).
+By default, it uses a variation of the Crockford reduced character set (https://www.crockford.com/base32.html).

 `alphabet` must be an instance of `EncodedId::Alphabet`.